 When Louis XIV built Versailles, he hired an architect for the palace (Le Vau), a landscaper for the park (Le Notre), an artist for the sculptures (Le Brun), and a vegetable and fruit specialist for the kitchen garden (La Quintinie) to grow and provide the King and his court rare and out-of-season fruits and vegetables.

-The 22-acre vegetable garden built between 1678 and 1683 still exists in its original location, a few minutes’ walk from the palace, and still produces veggies and fruit for sale in the shop.
+The 22-acre vegetable garden built between 1678 and 1683 still exists in its original location, a few minutes’ walk from the palace, and still produces veggies and fruit that are sold in the on-site shop.
 It is also the location of a prestigious gardening and landscaping school.
-To visit this unique spot that is as much part of Versailles’ history as the estate, check out the hours of operation here.

 The jeu de paume is an old version of tennis and was a popular sport in the 17th century among the royal family and the court.
-The Royal Tennis Court, built a few hundred meters away from the palace in 1686, played a significant role in the French Revolution as it was the place where actors of the demand for democracy gathered.
+The Royal Tennis Court, built a few hundred feet away from the palace in 1686, played a significant role in the French Revolution as it was the place where actors of the demand for democracy gathered.
 The Royal Tennis Court still stands today and can be visited.
-Check out the hours of operation here.
+The Royal Tennis Court is open for visits every first Sunday of the month, from June to October, from 12:30 to 6:30 PM.